 Yes, coca-cola contains phosphoric and citric acids which make it ideal for removing stains and rust.
 Take some coca-cola and rub it on your brass jewelry.
 Leave it on for 10 to 15 minutes.
 Rinse it off with water for clean and shiny jewelry.

 Why is my brass turning black?

 Constant exposure to air, salt, or using abrasive products can result in brass turning black.

-How do you clean brass with aluminium foil?
+How do you clean brass with aluminum foil?

-- You can clean your brass jewelry using ingredients from your pantries like lemon juice and toothpaste, which help in tarnish removal.
+- You can clean your brass jewelry using ingredients from your pantry like lemon juice and toothpaste, which help in tarnish removal.

 - Clean your cast brass jewelry with warm water and dry overnight before polishing them to reduce spots.

 - Prevent tarnish on brass jewelry by drying it with a soft cloth.